 Offering Skilled & Compassionate Legal Services

-At Knies, Helland & McPherson Law, our attorneys have
+At Knies, Helland & McPherson Law, our Colorado Springs military divorce

-and a retired judge advocate, but founding attorney Kelly McPherson is
+judge advocate, but founding attorney Kelly McPherson is a graduate of

-a graduate of the Air Force Academy and prior Air Force investigator.
+the Air Force Academy and prior Air Force investigator.
+Additionally,

 Knies, Helland & McPherson Law offers discounts to military and law